 Noises began to occur at his home.
 He found himself woken up late one night by the sounds of someone walking in circles, though no one was there.
 Later, he heard a door slamming, though found no doors closed.
 And then, one night, he saw a dark mist moving near his den’s wall.

 He finally realized the source of his problems when his dog began to avoid the statue with fear in her eyes.
-That’s when he decided to part ways with it.
+At that moment, he decided to part ways with it.

 Subscribe to receive posts from Stranger Dimensions by email.